doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

         # Whether or not to wrap migrations in a single transaction.
         transactional: true

-        # Use profiler to calculate and visualize migration status.
+        # Whether or not to enable the profiler collector to calculate and visualize migration status.
+This adds some queries overhead.
         # enable_profiler: false

         services: